-On May 29, 2014, our Board of Directors authorized a share repurchase program of up to 300,000 shares of our outstanding common stock.
+(2) Our Board of Directors has authorized a share repurchase program of up to 300,000 shares of our outstanding common stock.
 The shares may be repurchased on the open market or in privately negotiated transactions subject to applicable securities laws and regulations.
-We did not sell or purchase any shares of our common stock during the fourth quarter of fiscal 2016.
-As of April 3, 2016, the maximum number of shares available to be repurchased under the share repurchase program was 112,546.
+We did not sell or purchase any shares of our common stock during fiscal 2017.
+As of April 2, 2017, the maximum number of shares available to be repurchased under the share repurchase program was 112,546.

 The following graph compares the cumulative total shareholder return on our common shares with the cumulative total returns of the NASDAQ Industrial Index, the NASDAQ Composite Index, the Russell 2000 Index and the Standard & Poor's ("S&P") Small Cap 600 Index for our last five completed fiscal years.
-The graph assumes the investment of \$100 in our stock, the NASDAQ Industrial Index, the NASDAQ Composite Index, the Russell 2000 Index and the S&P Small Cap 600 Index on April 3, 2011, and reinvestment of all dividends.
+The graph assumes the investment of \$100 in our stock, the NASDAQ Industrial Index, the NASDAQ Composite Index, the Russell 2000 Index and the S&P Small Cap 600 Index on April 1, 2012, and reinvestment of all dividends.